-There are considerable challenges and changes required for Bathurst Regional Council in encouraging our community to a new waste paradigm as envisaged by the NSW Government's Waste and Sustainable Materials Strategy 2041 (WaSM).
-This will require Council to commission new plans and studies and to introduce a host of other new or enhanced activities, to deliver against the WaSM's objectives and targets.
+There are significant challenges and changes afoot for local government in preparing and transitioning their communities to a new waste paradigm as envisaged by the NSW Government's Waste and Sustainable Materials Strategy 2041 (WaSM).
+This will require many councils to introduce new or enhanced waste services to deliver against the Strategy's objectives and targets.

-Council has also been affected by the challenges of waste export bans commencing, significant fuel price increases and transport costs, and the lasting impacts of floods and the pandemic and it is not the time to further complicate Council's operations as we service our community.
+Add to this the challenges of new waste export bans, significant fuel price increases and transport costs.
+Coupled with the lasting impacts of bushfire, flood and pandemic and it is clear that now is not the time to further complicate and hamstring councils as they service their communities.

-IPART has identified concerns around lack of transparency for residents on pricing, inconsistency of charges across councils for similar services and inconsistent cost allocations between the Domestic Waste Management (DWM) charge and general rates.
-The solution should therefore focus on supporting councils to address the fundamental source of any concerns rather than introducing further regulatory measures such as a benchmark or peg.
+IPART has identified concerns around a lack of transparency for residents on pricing, inconsistency of charges across councils for similar services and inconsistent cost allocations between the DWM charge and general rates.
+LGNSW is of the strong view that the solution should therefore focus on supporting councils to address the fundamental source of any concerns rather than introducing further regulatory measures such as a benchmarking or a peg.

 Updated and clearer guidance on what should be included (or excluded) from the DWM charge is the simplest and most efficient way to provide transparency to residents and consistent allocation of costs.
-The current definitions and guidance on what should be included in the DWM charge are dated and do not reflect modern waste management activities, nor provide for the activities that are likely to be required to enable the transition to a circular economy as per the NSW Government's vision outlined in the WaSM.
+The current definitions and guidance on what should be included in the DWM charge are outdated and do not reflect modern waste management activities, nor provide for the future waste services which are likely to be required in line with the transition to a circular economy as per the NSW Government's vision outlined in the WaSM.

-The first step should therefore be to update definitions (such as 'domestic waste management service') with the Local Government Act 1993 and in the associated Council Rating and Revenue Raising Manual.
+The first step should therefore be to update definitions (such as 'domestic waste management service') in the Local Government Act 1993 and in the associated Council Rating and Revenue Raising Manual.

 Consistency of costs for similar services across councils will also be supported by the above updates.
-However, it must be noted that service costs are influenced by factors that are variable and fixed, the latter including proximity of council to markets / disposal sites and subsequent transport costs; and population density variations between council areas negate the adoption of a benchmark across councils.
-The lack of competition in the waste sector is also a factor over which councils have no control.
+However, it must be noted that service costs are influenced by factors that are both variable and fixed, the latter including proximity of councils to markets and waste infrastructure and subsequent transport costs.
+The lack of competition in the waste sector is also a factor over which councils have little control.
+Support for market development, innovation and increased competition is required, and these sit beyond the realm of IPART.